SMS Hyäne (1878): Second overseas deployment, 1882–1887

 Already on 1 April 1882, Hyäne was recommissioned for another tour abroad, again to the south Pacific.
 After her crew finished readying the ship for the deployment, she sailed from Wilhelmshaven on 16 April.
-She sailed around South America, stopping in Montevideo, Uruguay, and Valparaiso, Chile, on the way.
+She sailed around South America, stopping in Montevideo, Uruguay, and Valparaíso, Chile, on the way.
 From there, she sailed to Easter Island, which was not well known in Europe at the time; this was at the suggestion of Dr. Adolf Bastian, and ethnographer and head of the Altes Museum in Berlin.
 She anchored off the southern tip of the island on 19 September, and the next day, a landing party went ashore.
 On 21 September, Hyäne moved to Hanga Roa on the west coast of the island.
 Over the course of their stay on the island, the crew studied the island and collected artifacts for study in Germany.
 The gunboat also conducted a survey of the island's coastline and charted the local currents.
 On 23 September, she departed for Samoa.